 As you may notice from this definition, "de-identification" is a synonym of pseudonymization, since what is being called "additional information" (the personal identifier") is kept in a separate location, "subject to technical and organizational measures" suitable to keep it secure.

 However pseudonymized data are still considered as “sensitive data” from a legal point of view, so you still have all legal obligations.
 However, it's by implementing pseudonymization you applied already a good security strategy.
 Furthermore, don't forget that:

 Pseudonymisation is not a method of anonymisation.
 Trough anonymisation data are processed in such a way that they can no longer be used to identify a natural person.
 So, the process of anonymisation is irreversible.

 "Blood pressure" data and "surname" data would only be considered as "raw health data" and "personal data" if taken individually.
 However, if coupled, they do constitute "sensitive data", since the patient can be correctly identified.
 In this case "the surname" is the "identifier" which is going to be pseudonymised and kept secure in order to de-identify the raw health data.

-Just briefly, anonymization is a process of removing all identifiers in a non remediable way.
-That means that there is even no single "pseudo id" associated to a data that links back to a person.
+Just briefly, anonymization is a process of removing all identifiers in a not remediable way.
+That means that there is even no single "pseudo id" associated with data that links back to a person.
 There must be nothing, 0 information that links back a data to a person.

 How Chino.io helps developers